How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 This email should be focused on getting your subscribers to take immediate action on your offer.

-First and foremost, that means including a super clear and super easy-to-find CTA button within the email.
+First and foremost, that means including a super clear and super easy-to-find CTA button within your email.
 That’s marketing 101.

 But beyond that, you’ll also want to use in this email what are called “power words.”